Thru February 12, 2017

-Ross Hellwig Ross Hellwig is honored to be returning to Lamb’s Players Theatre for The Explorers Club.
+Ross Hellwig is honored to be returning to Lamb’s Players Theatre for Noises Off.
 Previous roles at Lamb’s include Percy in The Explorers Club, Bob in Beau Jest and Sharpe in Equivocation.
 SAN DIEGO: Who’s Afraid of Virginia Woolf?
 (Intrepid Theatre Company), Vincent in Brixton, Macbeth, Don Juan, Antony and Cleopatra, The Comedy of Errors, The Winter’s Tale, As You Like It (The Old Globe Theatre); King o’ the Moon (North Coast Rep); Edward II (Diversionary Theatre).
 WEST COAST: Kingsmen Shakespeare Company, International City Theater, Ensemble Theatre Company of Santa Barbara, Rubicon Theatre Company, A Noise Within, The Fountain Theatre, LA Theatre Works, B Street Theatre.
 ELSEWHERE: Vienna’s English Theatre, Pittsburgh Public Theatre, Southwest Shakespeare Company, Pittsburgh Irish & Classical Theatre, Thin Air Theatre Company, Mill Mountain Theatre, Pennsylvania Shakespeare Festival, Theatreworks USA.
 FILM: The Selling.
 TELEVISION: Numb3rs, Law & Order: SVU, Guiding Light.
 EDUCATION: MFA – The Old Globe/USD Graduate Theatre Program; BFA – The University of Arizona.

 Erika Beth Phillips